 In relation herewith, and on entirely the same ground of organic superiority, there exists, side by side with this personal sovereignty, the sovereignty of the sphere.
-The university exercises scientific dominion; the Academy of fine arts is possessed of art-power; the guild exercised a technical dominion; the trades-union rules over labor;-and each of these spheres or corporations is conscions of the power of exclusive independent judgment and authoritative action, within its proper sphere of operation.
+The University exercises scientific dominion; the Academy of fine arts is possessed of art-power; the guild exercised a technical dominion; the trades-union rules over labour; -and each of these spheres or corporations is conscious of the power of exclusive independent judgment and authoritative action, within its proper sphere of operation.
 Behind these organic spheres, with intellectual, aesthetical and technical sovereignty, the sphere of the family opens itself, with its right of marriage, domestic peace, education and possession; and in this sphere also the natural head is conscious of exercising an inherent authority,-not because the government allows it, but because God has imposed it.
-Paternal anthority roots itself in the very life-blood and is proclaimed in the fifth Commandment.
+Paternal authority roots itself in the very life-blood and is proclaimed in the fifth Commandment.
 And so also finally it may be remarked that the social life of cities and villages forms a sphere of existence, which arises from the very necessities of life, and which therefore must be autonomous.

-In many different directions we see therefore that sovereignty in one's own sphere asserts itself-1° in the personal sphere, by personal superiority; 2° in the corporative sphere of universities, guilds, associations, etc; 3° in the domestic sphere of the family and of married life; and 4° in communal autonomy.

-In all these four spheres the government cannot impose its laws, but must reverence the innate law of life.
-God rules in these spheres, just as supremely and sovereignly as He exercises dominion in the sphere of the State, through the government.
+In many different directions we see therefore that sovereignty in one's own sphere asserts itself-1.
+In the social sphere, by personal superiority.
+2. In the corporative sphere of universities, guilds, associations, etc. 3.
+In the domestic sphere of the family I24 and of married life, and 4.
+In communal autonomy.
+In all these four spheres the State-government cannot impose its laws, but must reverence the innate law of life.
+God rules in these spheres, just as supremely and sovereignly through his chosen virtuosi, as He exercises dominion in the sphere of the State itself, through his chosen magistrates.

-Bound by its own mandate therefore the government may neither ignore nor modify nor disrupt the divine mandate, under which these spheres stand,
+Bound by its own mandate therefore the government may neither ignore nor modify nor disrupt the divine mandate, under which these social spheres stand.
 The sovereignty, by the grace of God, of the government is here set aside and limited, for God's sake, by another sovereignty, which is equally divine in origin.
-Neither the life of science or nor of art, nor of agriculture, nor of industry, nor of commerce, nor of navigation, nor of the family, nor of human relationship may be coërced to suit itself to the Grace of the government.
+Neither the life of science nor of art, nor of agriculture, nor of industry, nor of commerce, nor of navigation, nor of the family, nor of human relationship may be coerced to suit itself to the grace of the government.
 The State may never become an octopus, which stifles the whole of life.
 It must occupy its own place, on its own root, among all the other trees of the forest, and thus it has to honour and maintain every form of life, which grows independently, in its own sacred autonomy.